rtm/rtm.github.io/boberator.md

     function f(c as x = 42 # b #) { }

 To my knowledge, no current proposal for deconstructing arguments addresses existential checking.
-With the pick operator, it's easy:
+With the maybe pick operator, it's easy:

     function(c # if) { }